kiankyars/magnetron/README.md

   </ol>
 </details>

-## About The Project
+## About

 ![ScreenShot](media/xor.png)
 This project started as a learning experience and a way to understand the inner workings of PyTorch and other deep learning frameworks.<br>
 The goal is to create a minimalistic but still powerful deep learning framework that can be used for research and production.<br>
-The project is still in its early stages and many features are missing, but the core functionality is already implemented.<br>
+The framework is written in C99 and Python and is designed to be easy to understand and modify.<br>

 ### Work in Progress
 * The project is still in its early stages and many features are missing.